-- NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. - (b) The hearing or a prehearing conference shall be held within 40 days of receipt of the application or notice of appeal.
-The parties shall be given not less than 10 days notice.
-Notice shall also be published in a local newspaper generally circulating in the area where the land is located not less than 10 days before the hearing date.
-Amended 1993, No. 82, § 4. eff.
-July 1, 1993. - (c)(1) Parties shall be those who have received notice, adjoining property owners who have requested a hearing, and such other persons as the board may allow by rule.
-For the purposes of appeal to the supreme court, only the applicant, the landowner if the applicant is not the landowner, a state agency, the regional and municipal planning commissions and the municipalities required to receive notice shall be considered parties.
-An adjoining property owner may participate in the hearings and present evidence only to the extent the proposed development or subdivision will have a direct effect on his or her property under section 6086(a)(1) through (a)(10) of this title. - (2) A district commission, according to the procedures established in the rules of the board, shall determine party status with respect to individuals and organizations at the commencement of the hearing process and shall re-examine those determinations before the close of hearings and state the results of that re-examination in the district commission decision.
-In the re-examination of party status coming before the close of district commission hearings, persons having obtained party status up to that point in the proceedings shall be presumed to retain party status.
+- (6) Re-examination of party status.
+A district commission shall re-examine party status determinations before the close of hearings and state the results of that re-examination in the district commission decision.
+In the re-examination of party status coming before the close of district commission hearings, persons having attained party status up to that point in the proceedings shall be presumed to retain party status.
 However, on motion of a party, or on its own motion, a commission shall consider the extent to which parties continue to qualify for party status.
-Determinations made before the close of district commission hearings shall supersede any preliminary determinations of party status.
-Added, 1993, No. 232 (Adj.
-Sess.), § 30, eff.
-March 15, 1995. - (d) If no hearing has been requested or ordered within the prescribed period no hearing need be held by the district commission.
-In such an event a permit shall be granted or denied within 60 days of receipt; otherwise, it shall be deemed approved and a permit shall be issued.--1969, No 250 (Adj.
+Determinations made before the close of district commission hearings shall supersede any preliminary determinations of party status. - (d) If no hearing has been requested or ordered within the prescribed period no hearing need be held by the district commission.
+In such an event a permit shall be granted or denied within 60 days of receipt; otherwise, it shall be deemed approved and a permit shall be issued. - (e) The land use panel and any district commission, acting through one or more duly authorized representatives at any prehearing conference or at any other times deemed appropriate by the land use panel or by the district commission, shall promote expeditious, informal, and nonadversarial resolution of issues, require the timely exchange of information concerning the application, and encourage participants to settle differences.
+No district commissioner who is participating as a decisionmaker in a particular case may act as a duly authorized representative for the purposes of this subsection.
+These efforts at dispute resolution shall not affect the burden of proof on issues before a commission or the environmental court, nor shall they affect the requirement that a permit may be issued only after the issuance of affirmative findings under the criteria established in section 6086 of this title. - (f) A hearing shall not be closed until a commission provides an opportunity to all parties to respond to the last permit or evidence submitted.
+Once a hearing has been closed, a commission shall conclude deliberations as soon as is reasonably practicable.
+A decision of a commission shall be issued within 20 days of the completion of deliberations.
+(1969, No. 250 (Adj.
 Sess.), §§ 10, 11, eff.
-April 4, 1970; 1973, No. 85, § 9; 1991, No. 109, § 3 eff.
-June 28, 1991. - (e) The board and any district commission, acting through one or more duly authorized representatives at any prehearing conference or at any other times deemed appropriate by the board or by the district commission shall promote expeditious, informal and nonadversarial resolution of issues, require the timely exchange of information concerning the application, and encourage participants to settle differences.
-No board member or district commissioner who is participating as a decision maker in a particular case may act as a duly authorized representative for the purposes of this subsection.
-These efforts at dispute resolution shall not affect the burden of proof on issues before a commission or the board, nor shall they affect the requirement that a permit may be issued only after the issuance of affirmative findings under the criteria established in section 6086 of this title.
-Added, 1993, No. 232 (Adj.
-Sess.), § 31, eff.
-March 15, 1995. - (f) A hearing shall not be closed until a commission or the board provides an opportunity to all parties to respond to the last permit or evidence submitted.
-Once a hearing has been closed, a commission or the board shall conclude deliberations as soon as is reasonably practicable.
-A decision of a commission or the board shall be issued within 20 days of the completion of deliberations.
-Added, 1993, No. 232 (Adj.
-Sess.), § 31, eff.
-March 15, 1995.
+April 4, 1970; amended 1973, No. 85, § 9; 1989, No. 234 (Adj.
+Sess.), § 3; 1993, No. 82, § 4; 1993, No. 232 (Adj.
+Sess.), §§ 30, 31, eff.
+March 15, 1995; 2003, No. 115 (Adj.
+Sess.), § 55, eff.
+Jan.
+31, 2005.)